On the consistency of measurement protocols for quantum processes fluctuations: Abstract

 \section{Abstract}

-Quantum fluctuations and noise are fundamental in quantum technologies, affecting computing, sensing, cryptography, and thermodynamics.
-These include fluctuations in the variation of energy, charge, and other observables driven by interactions with lasers, amplifiers, and baths.
-Despite the precise rules quantum mechanics provides for measuring observables at single points in time, no standard framework exists for characterizing the fluctuations of their variations over time.
-This gap not only makes physical conclusions dependent on the chosen measurement protocol but also leads to inconsistencies in fluctuation predictions, impacting quantum technologies.
-We propose four basic criteria that any consistent measurement of these variations must satisfy, grounded in conservation laws, the no-signaling principle, and expected constraints on physical realism.
-We demonstrate that only one protocol fulfills all these criteria: the two-times quantum observables.
-This result enables the extension of key quantum information concepts, such as entanglement, steering, and Bell's inequalities, to processes rather than instantaneous observables.
-Beyond resolving ambiguities in quantum fluctuation measurements, our framework offers a foundation for improved fluctuation control in quantum devices, with potential applications in quantum computing, metrology, and thermodynamics.
+Quantum fluctuations are fundamental to quantum technologies, affecting quantum computing, sensing, cryptography, and thermodynamics.
+A paradigmatic example is quantum work, which, for a thermally isolated driven system, is identified with the variation of its energy.
+Although quantum mechanics provides precise rules for measuring energy and other observables at individual instants of time, it does not provide a standard framework for characterizing the statistics of their variations between two times.
+This ambiguity has led to competing protocols that can assign different work distributions--and, more generally, different fluctuation statistics--to the same physical process, with consequences for both foundational physics and quantum technologies.
+In this work, we propose four fundamental criteria that any consistent protocol for measuring energy variations must satisfy, grounded in conservation laws, state independence of the measurement apparatus, the no-signaling principle, and constraints on physical reality.
+We prove that these criteria uniquely select the two-time quantum observable protocol.
+We then show that this conclusion extends beyond work and energy to the variation of arbitrary physical observables, including charge, particle number, and momentum.
+This result has the potential to establish the foundations for measurements of quantum processes, possibly resolving ambiguities in quantum fluctuation measurements.
+Moreover, it enables the extension of quantum information concepts, such as entanglement and Bell's inequalities, to processes rather than instantaneous observables.